 For the regulatory permission mentioned above, the Company is also required to set aside an additional special reserve, as part of the distribution of its annual earnings, equal to the difference between the amount of the above-mentioned special reserve and net debit balance of the other components of stockholders' equity.

 3) Distribution of retained earnings

-On March 26, 2020, the Company's board of directors resolved to appropriate the 2019 earnings.
-On May 30, 2019, the shareholder's meetings resolved to distribute the 2018 earnings.
-These earnings were appropriated as follows:
+The Company's Board of Directors resolved to appropriate the 2020 and 2019 other earnings, respectively.
+These other earnings were appropriated as follows: